juntao/arenztopia/content/news/Issue 20.md

 ## Arts
 by Owen Miyazoi

-Famous street artist Kahn Cankam rolled his newest art piece into the middle of Olb Plaza during the dead of night on Tuesday.
+Famous street artist Kahn Cankam, who is originally of American descent, rolled his newest art piece into the middle of Olb Plaza during the dead of night on Tuesday.
 The sculpture is a huge wooden horse covered in colorful geometric patterns.
 Titled "Trojan Horse," the new installation caused a sensation when everybody woke up on Wednesday.
 "I was actually quite shocked," says Mercine Darasen, a citizen.
 "I mean, I wake up and there's this huge colorful horse staring at me through my window."

 ## Sports
 by Sam-Louis Alrocaet